jul-sh/archive-jul.sh/src/pages/career/index.md

 ### UX Engineer [Engineering] at Google, 2020.04 - present, London

-Working on a project relating to the control of data in distributed systems.
+Working on a research project enabling meaningful control of data in distributed systems.

 ### Senior Web Engineer at N26, 2018.01 - 2020.03, Berlin & New York City